TheOnlyPlanet/fintree/index.md

 Further details can be found in our [research resources page](research.md).

+# Problesm we intend to solve:

+* Co-ordination of finance between different entities.
+* Relieve excess centralisation in the network.
+* Information sharing between the donors

 # Values guiding the research

-* Community: For the community, by the community.
 * Transparency: Open processes for open discussions.
 * Inclusivity: Diverse points of view make discussions better.
 * Privacy: It’s about what you say, whoever you are.